Honed Edge

 Tired of blunt kitchen knives?

-Let me get those knives back to as-new for you.
+Let me get your knives back to as-new for you.

 Pricing